 To enable or disable the wireless function:

-Enable the Wireless Network 2.4GHz.
+Enable the 2.4GHz or 5GHz Wireless Network.
 If you don't want to use the wireless function, just uncheck the box.
 If you disable the wireless function, all the wireless settings won't be effective.